 Money + Time

-Today, the average cost of a four-year degree in the U.S. is $43,775 at private colleges, $28,238 for out-of-state students at public schools, and $11,631 for state residents at public colleges, according to a recent survey.
+Today, the average cost of a four-year degree in the U.S. is $43,775 at private colleges, $28,238 for out-of-state students at public schools, and $11,631 for state residents at public colleges, according to a recent survey on US News.
 In addition, the earning potential in certain fields is capped, traditional careers require strict 40-hour weeks, and work-life balance is often non-existent.

 The younger generation is pushing back against this format and seeking out career paths that allow more balance and flexibility.
 Earlier this year the TikTok below went viral, almost as a Gen Z anthem.